 Construction for the Clearwater Project will start in late 2018 in Carson and finish in 2025 at Royal Palms Beach.

 The project will begin at the JWPCP with the construction of an access shaft.
-This shaft will be used throughout the project as the entry/exit point for construction workers, tunnel materials (e.g., liner segments and excavated soil), and equipment.
+This shaft will be used throughout the project as the entry/exit point for construction workers, tunnel materials (e.g., liner segments and excavates soil), and equipment.
 A noise barrier, approximately 20 feet high, will be erected between the site and nearby sensitive receptors.

 At Royal Palms Beach, the new tunnel will connect to the existing ocean outfalls.
 This work will take a little over two years to complete.
 All construction work will occur Monday through Friday and will mostly be underground such that, once complete, the site will be returned to pre-construction conditions.
 Some parking spaces will be temporarily needed during this work.
 The beach and portions of the parking lot will be accessible at all times.

 The Clearwater Project will create local jobs and provide indirect positive impacts on the local economy through the employment of subcontractors, suppliers, and professional services.
+At least 30 percent of the craft labor will be performed by local residents and veterans.